 Insurance companies pay hospitals the correct Fee Schedule amount only 32% of the time!
 If you don’t know what payment to expect, you’ll spin your wheels appealing payments and miss other opportunities in the process.
 While some portion of your work comp patients will have claim jurisdictions outside of your state, along with Federal employees and other anomalies, the vast majority of your work comp claim load should be paid pursuant to the Fee Schedule or Usual and Customary procedures in your state.
 Most states publish this rate information on their website free of charge, or it can be purchased from a data supplier for a few hundred dollars.
 Modeling the correct amount for your state’s Fee Schedule is well worth the time on the front end to ensure you are being paid accurately and appealing the correct claims on the back end.

-For more information on how steps 3-5 impact the workers’ compensation billing process, download the full white paper below.
+For more information on how steps 3-5 impact the workers’ compensation billing process, contact us.

 3. Send the bill the right way